fbpx

 How you book a port-to-port trip with Hurtigruten

 It probably surprises some people that you can use the Hurtigruten as a local ferry.
-One of the reasons for this is the promotion of the roundtrip cruises on the English language version of the website.
+One of the reasons for this is the promotion of the roundtrip cruises on the English language versions of the website.

 The booking process is relatively straightforward.
 You select the two ports and then are presented with date options.
 You select the type of cabin (if appropriate), whether you want to book meals in advance, and book.